What are the five functions of English nouns?

 Integral to the creation of phrases, clauses and sentences, nouns are by far the most common of all the eight word classes in the English language.
 Because nouns may be used to introduce people, places, objects, qualities, actions, ideas and states of existence, they’re generally and most simply described as being words that name things (‘noun’ comes from the Latin ‘nōmen’ meaning ‘name’).
 While mostly accurate, this meaning-based definition may however be somewhat overlapping and limited.
 Certain states of existence, for example, can be expressed by verbs, specific places by adverbs and particular qualities by adjectives, while some English nouns simply refuse to fit into these semantic categories at all.

 Because any student that wishes to use nouns accurately must be able to successfully identify, correctly form and accurately use this word class every time, a better method of grammatical identification must be explored.
-As will be covered in Lessons 1 and 2, the most efficient way of identifying nouns is perhaps to first recognise their many functions in the English language and to then perform a number of syntactic and morphological tests on the words under investigation.
+As will be covered in Chapters 1 and 2, the most efficient way of identifying nouns is perhaps to first recognise their many functions in the English language and to then perform a number of syntactic and morphological tests on the words under investigation.
 However, before we begin to explore these aspects, let’s take a look at the text below that demonstrates in bold just how common and varied nouns are: